signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-core-and-pi-cold.md

 {% endtabs %}

 Copy poolMetaData.json to [https://pages.github.io](https://pages.github.io) or host it yourself along with your website.
+Be careful not to accidentally insert a space or a new line, which would result in a different hash.

 {% hint style="info" %}
 Here is my **poolMetaData.json** & **extendedPoolMetaData.json** as a reference and shameless links back to my site. 😰